Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

     2. "center": Center-aligns the layout.
     3. "right": Align rows of text to the right side of the resize_limit
 * **shrink_to_bounds**: If text has 'resize_limit' set, this will set the sprite size to the size of the text texture, rather than the full resize_limit.
+* **text_model_format**: Allows combining of plain text, data from a content model, and text post-processing functions.
+Requires being in a smart layout, and having setContentModel called.
+	See [ContentModel & SmartLayout](#ContentModel-&-SmartLayout) below for more details.

 Image Parameters
 -------------------------